EVerest/EVerest/docs/how_to_contribute/how_to_work_on_issues.rst

     to review your code.
 If no code changes are requested and the issue is approved by a team member, the pull request will be merged and the issue will be moved to `Closed`_.

 #.
-After a team meber has approved the issue, it should be moved to `Closed`_ automatically by merging all linked pull requests.
+After a team member has approved the issue, it should be moved to `Closed`_ automatically by merging all linked pull requests.